Matthew Pennington

 Matthew Pennington (born 6 October 1994) is an English professional footballer who plays as a centre-back for club Bradford City.

 Pennington previously played for Everton, Shrewsbury Town and Blackpool, with loan spells at Tranmere Rovers, Coventry City, Walsall, Leeds United, Ipswich Town and Hull City.

 He has also represented the England national U-19 team at international level.

 Club career

 Everton

 Pennington joined Everton's youth academy at the age of 11.
-In July 2013, he signed his first professional contract which would keep him at the club until the summer of 2015, and at that time, he signed a three-year deal tying him him with the club to 2018.
+In July 2013, he signed his first professional contract which would keep him at the club until the summer of 2015, and at that time, he signed a three-year deal tying him with the club to 2018.
 He played in two friendlies during July 2015, against Dundee and Leeds United, and made his full debut against Barnsley in the League Cup on 26 August 2015.

 Tranmere Rovers (loan)

 On 2 January 2014, Pennington joined League One side Tranmere Rovers on a one-month loan deal.
 He made his debut on 4 January 2014, playing ninety minutes in a 1–1 draw with Wolverhampton Wanderers.
 On 25 January 2014, he scored his first senior goal in a 1–0 win over Crewe Alexandra.
 He was recalled by Everton on 22 February 2014 to strengthen their under-21 squad.
 On 27 March 2014, he re-joined Tranmere on loan until the end of the season.